zaphosting/docs/docs/conan-becomeadmin.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

+## Introduction
+The assignment of administrator permissions allows you simple and comprehensive administration with full control of your server.
+As an administrator, you have the option of using all available options and functions provided by the game directly in the game.
+All the steps you need to take to assign administrator permissions for your server will be described below.
 <InlineVoucher />

-## Become Admin
+## Configuration

-Administrator rights allow you to make changes directly in the game on your server without having to change it in the Config.
 In order to assign administrator rights to yourself or other players, you must first define a server admin password.
 This password is defined in the **Settings** of your Server, which you can find in the interface.

 ![image](https://user-images.githubusercontent.com/26007280/189715038-160ceeca-f9f4-4fb3-8fb9-a0f307a98433.png)